 Applicants using hearing aids must provide an audiogram performed within the past 12 months.
 Audiograms older than that are not acceptable.
 Cochlear Implant users must submit a programming report performed within the past 12 months.

 If my child uses a cochlear implant and a hearing aid, do I need to send both a CI programming report and an audiogram?

 Cochlear implant users only need to include the CI programming report.

 How do I interpret my child’s audiogram to determine eligibility?

 The audiogram is a graph showing the results of the pure-tone-hearing tests performed by an audiologist.
 Once the audiogram is completed, the audiologist may compute the pure tone average (PTA) for the better ear and include it on your report.
-You can calculate the PTA by determining the average of the hearing thresholds at 500, 1000, and 2000 Hz., which are considered to be the major frequencies for speech.
+You can calculate the PTA by determining the average of the hearing thresholds at 500, 1000, 2000 and 4000 Hz., which are considered to be the four major frequencies for speech.
 The PTA must be included in your application.

 Formula for calculating the PTA:

 On the unaided audiogram, look at the results for the better hearing ear at 500, 1000, 2000 and 4000 Hz and add those four numbers together, then divide that total by four.
 The result is the 4-frequency Pure Tone Average.

 When the program is open, application packets are available as a PDF document on each program’s webpage on the AG Bell website.
 It’s easy to download or print the application packet.